molenick/ubuntu-drupal-dev-setup/README.md

 Ubuntu Drupal Dev Setup
 ------------------------
-A collection of scripts and helpful goodies for setting up a Kubuntu-based development environment.
+A collection of scripts and helpful goodies for setting up an Ubuntu-based development environment.

 Usage Notes